All events at PWNW unless otherwise specified

 PWNW Public Access

 Holy Goats!
-Sunday Afternoon Improvisations (2001-2018) is back after a long, long slumber for the first of a quarterly series devoted to improvisation.
-Dance, music and dance + music by Portland-area and visiting artists.
+Sunday Afternoon Improvisations (2001-2008) is back after a long, long slumber for the first of a quarterly series devoted to improvisation.
+Dance and music by Portland-area and visiting artists.
 Plus coffee and bagels!

 October 13 at 2pm